edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 The EIM DRP-AI deployment is easily accessible from the Edge Impulse Studio by selecting the Renesas RZ/V option under Build Firmware.
 This automatically results an EIM download.
 The EIM file can then be copied to your RZ/V2L board and called from your C++, Python, NodeJS or GoLang application.

-Not only do both of these options provide you flexibility for most applications and allow your developer to be able to use DRP-AI transparently, you also benefit from the additional optimization provided by the Edge Impulse’s EON Tuner.
+Not only do both of these options provide you flexibility for most applications and allow your developer to be able to use DRP-AI transparently, you also benefit from the additional optimization provided by the Edge Impulse's EON Tuner.
 EON assists with improving accuracy and is supported on RZ/V for image classification.

 ## Deployment Examples